kurtosis-tech/awesome-kurtosis/smart-contract-example/README.md

 - `scripts/` contains a script to deploy a token contract to our local Ethereum network
 - `test/` contains a simple test for our token contract
 - `hardhat.config.ts` configures our Hardhat setup.
-It allows us to configure Hardhat configure to use a local Ethereum network created by the `eth-network-package`.
+It allows us to configure Hardhat to use a local Ethereum network created by the `eth-network-package`.

 ### Running the Example